Leonkeneddy86/Python-Script-Kodi/README.md

 What make the difference?

 This script its not only a typical telegram downloader, it could monitor 2 channels and each channel execute a tinyMediaManager command, so let your kodi media gallery ready for offline use.
+Also, it let the option to create a folder for grouped_id (nested message) so it will be suitable for tv shows.
+When the downloads are ready, join and extract 7z/zip/rar multipart files.

 How to configure?